 Introducing Letters to Little Words!

-Letters to Little Words is a year-long language arts program designed for students who show readiness to learn the sounds of the alphabet and other phonograms, or for students who have begin to learn, but not mastered, most of the phonetic sounds of the alphabet.
+Letters to Little Words is a year-long language arts program designed for students who show readiness to learn the sounds of the alphabet and other phonograms, or for students who have begun to learn, but not mastered, most of the phonetic sounds of the alphabet.
 In this program, students will learn alphabet letter identification, sounds, and formation.
 This program works great for students who haven’t yet worked on the alphabet and those who have had some instruction.

 Each resource in this program is thoughtfully developed to utilize multiple active learning methods — hands-on, visual, auditory, and more.
 This ensures that every kind of learner succeeds and has so much fun, they don’t realize they are learning!
 Fun and interactive resources guide students in mastering basic phonics, sound recognition, and letter formation.